Director: Dr. Michael E. Farmer

 - Written statement indicating personal goals for graduate study.

-For students with bachelor’s degrees in non-computer science disciplines, the department offers an accelerated “Fast Track” program consisting of the pre-requisite courses listed above, assuming prior programming experience.
-It consists of typically five courses, allowing students from any background to prepare themselves for success in the MS CAIS program coursework.
+For students with bachelor’s degrees in non-computer science disciplines, the department offers an accelerated “Fast Track” program consisting of the prerequisite courses listed below, assuming prior programming experience.
+It consists of typically five courses, allowing students from any background to prepare themselves for success in the MS CSIS program coursework.
 Students who do not possess a BS in a technical field, but rather a liberal arts or business field may be required to take some additional math and programming courses to prepare them for the rigors of the masters-level courses.
 Students must earn a grade of C (2.0) or better in each Fast Track course and must maintain a B (3.0) or better cumulative grade point average in all Fast Track courses.

 Our program offers a truly unique and exciting educational experience through our newly developed multi-media cyber-classroom, which captures the entire classroom experience.
 Coupled with our Blackboard® on-line content management software, it allows each student in our computer science and information systems classes to tailor their education from a completely virtual, on-line learning experience to a completely in-class, on-campus experience.